ThePieBaker90/On-The-Rim/Psycasts/Utility Paths/Harmomancer/Harmomancer Psycasts.md

   - Harmomancer
   - Harmomancer Psycast
 ---
 *Harmomancers specialize in manipulating luck and the balance of the universe.
-Most of their spells transform something, whether is be fate, health, items, or skills.
+Most of their psycasts transform something, whether is be fate, health, items, or skills.
 Although a lot of their effects have to deal with the law of equivalent exchange, a skilled harmomancer knows how to use this to their advantage.*

 - 1st Level:
 	- [[Blessing of Good Luck]] (22, 0)